Exhibition & Events

 Palazzo Mora, Strada Nova, 3659

-Ariela Wertheimer – a multidisciplinary artist: Ariela was born in Israel in 1957.
-Lives and works in Israel and has been drawing and photographing for the past 30 years.
+Ariela Wertheimer – is a multidisciplinary artist: Ariela was born in Israel in 1957.
+Lives and works in Israel.
+She is active in a variety of mediums: photography, painting, and video.
+Her

 Rambam Hospital, Haifa.
 Ichilov Hospital, Tel Aviv.
 The Yitzhak Rabin Center, Tel Aviv.